Join our newsletter.

 Under state law, property owners have 24 hours until after the show stops falling to either start clearing snow or to provide some sort of warning.
 This requirement exists because it’s impossible to expect property owners to keep their sidewalks, steps, etc. clear when snow is still accumulating.

 State law requires property owners to follow what’s known as the Hills and Ridges Doctrine, which means they need to exercise a duty of care when wintry precipitation accumulates to a point where hills and ridges of snow and ice begin to form.
-Failing to clear this ice and snow can potentially lead to a case in which you’ll need the assistance of a PA personal injury attorneys.
+Failing to clear this ice and snow can potentially lead to a case in which you’ll need the assistance of a PA personal injury attorney.

 Under the doctrine, plaintiffs in slip and fall cases need to demonstrate three things: